wultra/lime-java-core/README.md

 `RequestContextConverter` converts `HttpServletRequest` to a Wultra specific class `RequestContext`.
 This context object contains _user agent_ and best-effort guess of the _client IP address_.

+## Wultra Annotations

+The `annotations` project provides common annotations.

+Right now, these annotations are available:

+- `PublicApi` - Marker for interfaces intended **to be called by extension**.
+- `PublicSpi` - Marker for interfaces intended **to be implemented by extensions** and called by core.